-One of the items on my list is to eat macarons in Paris from Laudree Bakery.
+One of the items on my food bucket list is to eat macarons in Paris from Laudree Bakery.
 I have actually had a Laudree macaroon when my next door neighbor carried a box home with him from a trip to Paris and kindly shared with me.
 But I want to eat one in Paris.
 I am so excited to tell you that I am going to be able to cross that item off my bucket list next week.
 Yes, I am going to Paris.
 I’ll share details with you later but let’s just say I couldn’t be more excited.
 I fell in love with the city of Paris a few years ago when I visited for the first time but fell in love with the whole idea of Paris years ago when I first studied French in the sixth grade and continued that study into college.
 It’s been 30 years since I studied French but several months ago I enrolled in a Community College French course and I am reacquainting myself with that lovely language!

 Now, French macarons are not to be confused with the more common coconut macaron.
 French macarons are different – very different!

 You see, my Food Bucket List is two fold.
 It is a list of foods I would like to eat in certain places but it is also a list of foods I want to learn how to make.
 And mastering the macaron is on that list.
 Well, I am pleased and proud to announce that I did it – yes, I mastered the macaron!
 Today I am excited to share with you what I learned and beware – there are a lot of photos.
 I kind of fell in love with how pretty these little fellas are!

 There are several things I love about macarons.
 First, they are from France, second, they are pretty, third, they are delicious and fourth, they are naturally gluten free as they are made with almond flour.